 Students will be required to submit a dissertation which consists of:

-- where the submitted script is an extract of a longer piece, a one page synopsis of the remaining script must be submitted which clearly indicates where in the story the extract comes from, and/or synopses of 150 words maximum for each of the remaining episodes
+Where the submitted script is an extract of a longer piece, a one-page synopsis of the remaining script must be submitted which clearly indicates where in the story the extract comes from, and/or a synopsis of 150 words maximum for each of the remaining episodes.

 Feedback